Planning and recording how you learn to drive

 The DVA encourages you to take someone with you on your driving test.
 This will usually be the person who has taught you to drive, but it could be a relative or friend.
 They must be over 16 years old and cannot take any part in the test.

-The person who goes with you will be able to see how you perform during the test.
+The person who goes with you will be able to see how you do during the test.
 To get the most benefit from this, it would be sensible to ask your instructor to go with you.
 They can then give you advice on how to improve your driving, whether you pass or fail.

 If you would like to take someone with you, make sure that you talk to them about it when you're preparing for your test.